 In a limited liability company, profits are distributed through the LLC, and each business member or owner pays taxes individually.
 Another perk is that the personal liability is limited to the individual's investments in the company.
 Also, members are eligible for participating fully in managing the company.
 As for who LLC members can be, they can include partnerships and corporations, and no maximum limit exists on the number of LLC members.
 An LLC can even just consist of a single member.

 Another big benefit of an LLC is its high flexibility.
 Owners typically create an operating agreement that outlines how they will operate different parts of their business.
 Thus, it can adapt based on the members' needs.

 Just as there are disadvantages of partnership, there are also drawbacks of an LLC.
 For example, most members must pay a self-employment tax.
 Also, an LLC can be quite complex to form, and if an LLC decides to change its classification, this comes with a whole host of pros and cons, depending on how it is reclassified.
 A limited liability company can file as a

 - Sole proprietorship

 If you are pondering the advantages and disadvantages of a partnership or other business entities, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.